 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement, which modifies the disclosure requirements on fair value measurement by removing, modifying and adding certain disclosures.
 This ASU is effective for the annual period beginning after December 15, 2019, including interim periods within that annual period.
-The adoption of this guidance will not have a material impact on our consolidated financial statements.
+We adopted this guidance in the first quarter of 2020 and it did not have a material impact on our consolidated financial statements.